 Regulatory Change Creates Opportunity

 In 2009, the European Union launched the Payment Service Directive (PSD).
 Pousaz understood that if Opus Payments became regulated under the PSD in Europe, they could become a principal member.
 Although it was easier to run the business through Singapore and Mauritius, Opus Payments had a small-scale office in the U.K. where Pousaz was living.
-They wrote a business plan to submit to the Financial Conduct Authority (FCA), the agency that licenses banks in the UK.
+They wrote a business plan to submit to the Financial Conduct Authority (FCA), the regulator that licenses banks in UK.
 Their application was logged in April 2012 and approved by the FCA in December.

 Rebranded as Checkout.com

 The Opus Payments company that was launched in Nov.
 2009 was rebranded into Checkout.com in April 2012.
-The company, technology, and people were the same but would operate under a new name.
+The company, technology, and people were the same, but would operate under a new name.

 Checkout.com became a principal member in Europe of Visa in May 2013 and of Mastercard in June 2013.